Forests and woodlands

 There’s something magical about encountering wildlife in the woods, all the sweeter for being few and fleeting.
 Join expert guides Yorkshire Coast Nature on one of their National Park Nature Safaris roaming forest and moorland to seek out rare birds of prey, fascinating flora and fritillary butterflies.
-For nocturnal lovers, badger watching tours are on offer in the North York Moors forests from May until September with Hidden Horizons.

 4. Get back to nature in Keldy and Cropton

 Get back to nature by staying in a Forest Holidays treehouse in Keldy Forest or a log cabin at Cropton, where Forest Rangers regularly take out mini-Chris Packham's in the making day and night.
 These fun, informative sessions introduce the woodland's wildlife, from bats, deer, owls, foxes and more.
 You can hire a bike and follow the marked cycle routes through the woods.
 Quieter than its more well-known big brother, Dalby, you're very likely to have them to yourself.